-Risks from ammonia in the BNR discharge on aquatic ecology of the Campaspe River are calculated as being low.
+Risks from ammonia in the BNR discharge on aquatic ecology of the Campaspe River are calculated as being low (noting that an assessment of the maximum ammonia value is set out in the section above).
 The BNR discharge (prior to mixing with the Campaspe River) was shown to be very infrequently (one sample in 327 during 2015-2021) above USEPA (2013) guideline values, with this value taking into account the effects of pH and temperature on the toxicity level.
 The USEPA guidelines also allows for a 30 day rolling average associated with calculating ammonia risk i.e. the one individual non-conformance measured in the data set of 327 is likely to conform under a rolling average assessment, especially when most ammonia data in the BNR discharge is so low compared to the guidelines.